Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 Fast forward to 2020…

-The other day a friend in Portland shared on her Facebook feed about the fact that Tiffany & Co. sells a “tin can sculpture” made of sterling silver (selling for $1,025!); she was commenting on how ridiculous that is as a paradigm (but noted that if someone did want to buy her a $1,000 sterling silver tin can, she would not refuse the gift!, lol).
+The other day a friend in Portland shared on her Facebook feed about the fact that Tiffany & Co. sells a “tin can sculpture” made of sterling silver (selling for $1,025!); she was commenting on how ridiculous that is as a paradigm (but noted that if someone did want to buy her a $1,000 sterling silver tin can, she would not refuse the gift, lol).

-My friend’s post prompted me to click through to Tiffany’s site to see what they are selling today — to check if their current catalogue contained any items that might have unsafe levels of Lead… and then, while I was there I saw something that was incredibly upsetting (if only from the perspective of a mother of Lead poisoned children).
+My friend’s post prompted me to click through to Tiffany’s site to see what they are selling today — to check if their current catalogue contained any items that might have unsafe levels of Lead… and then, while I was there I saw something that was incredibly upsetting (if only from the perspective of a mother of Lead-poisoned children).
 This upsetting thing (more about that below) was just one item in a collection of nearly 50 different items I found listed for sale today on the Tiffany & Co. website that were clearly marked as being made of “Lead Crystal.”

-4. A post discussing what to do with your Leaded crystal if you own some already.
+- An article discussing what to do with your Leaded crystal if you own some already.

-5. The crystal category of posts on my blog.
+- The crystal category on LeadSafeMama.com

-Continue reading below the images
+(continue reading below the images)

-Tiffany is selling (or – more accurately – appears to be sold out of) a product they have named the “Lead Crystal Paint Can Ice Bucket”!
+Tiffany is selling (or — more accurately — appears to be sold out of) a product they have named the “Lead Crystal Paint Can Ice Bucket!”

-I cannot think of a better way for them to EVOKE the concept of childhood Lead poisoning embodied in a single product: a decorative PAINT CAN literally MADE of LEAD (as a primary ingredient in the product)!
+I cannot think of a better way for them to EVOKE the concept of childhood Lead poisoning embodied in a single product: A decorative PAINT CAN literally made of Lead (as a primary ingredient in the product)!

 So.
 Gross.